pgcrumley/Controllers/EtekcityOutlet/README.md

 Please note that many of the pins have names such as "GPIO 12" or "GPIO 17".
 The number in the GPIO name tells how the pins are used by the hardware.
-Here we are using the pin numbers (not names) and the names simply refer to the pins' location on the board, not what they do.
+In this project we are using the pin numbers (not names) and the numbers simply refer to the pins' location on the board, not what they do.

 For this project we connect the `DATA` pin on the transmitter (yes, the